This post may contain affiliate links, please see the privacy policy for details.

 • Sprinkle 2 to 3 tablespoons of the cookie crumb mixture into each jar or cup and lightly press with the back of a spoon.
 The amount will depend on the size of dish you are using.

-• In a medium bowl, beat the heavy cream on high until stiff peaks form, about 5-6 minutes.
+• In a medium bowl, beat the heavy cream on high until stiff peaks form, 5 to 6 minutes.
 Remove a third of the whipped cream to a separate bowl to use for topping.
 Set aside the remaining two thirds for now.

 • In a large bowl, beat together the cream cheese with the sour cream until smooth, about 3 minutes.